aronayne/url-shorten/README.md

 docker-compose -f docker-compose-db-springboot.yml up --build
 ```

-### Running Docker DB instance only to facilitate local development.
+### Running PostgreSQL DB in a Docker container to facilitate local development.

 Just run the DB in a Docker process